 Master's degree programs vary considerably in the extent to which they are eligible for financial support from the Graduate School or degree program.
 Typical awards for day students include scholarships for part or all of their tuition charges.
 Part-time employment and student loans are possible sources of support.

 Federally underwritten loans are another resource for students who are U.S. citizens or permanent residents.
 Unsubsidized Stafford loans can be arranged for graduate students.
 Applicants for these loans are required to submit the Free Application for Federal Student Aid (FAFSA).
 The Graduate School determines eligibility and processes loan applications for all full-time master's students in daytime programs.
-For more information about applying for loans, please visit the Graduate School's Loans webpage.
+For more information about applying for loans, please visit the Graduate School's Financial Support webpage.

 Tuition Charges and Refunds

 Requests for refund of tuition paid by a student who is withdrawing from a degree program should be made by submitting a Withdrawal Form to the Graduate School office.
 Requests for refund of tuition paid by a student who is withdrawing from a specific course should be submitted in writing to the Graduate School registrar.
 The last date of class attendance is ordinarily used in determining the amount that can be refunded.
-Students withdrawing within the first two weeks of classes will receive a full refund; those withdrawing before the end of the fourth week pay 20 percent; those withdrawing before the end of the eighth week pay 40 percent.
+Students withdrawing within the first two weeks of classes will receive a full refund; those withdrawing before the end of the fourth week pay 20%; those withdrawing before the end of the eighth week pay 40%.
 There is no refund after the eighth week of the semester except for reasons of health.
 Such reasons must be certified or verified by Habif Health and Wellness Center, in which case the university will make a prorated refund of tuition if notice of withdrawal is received before the end of the 12th week of the semester.
 Students who have had their full tuition remitted for them by their school or by a third party will not receive any refund.